mrdk/mind/doc/control.rst

    Deferred word.
 It is called after :file:`init.mind` has been read.
-   Its purpose is to processes the command line options, print an initial message, and then to call :word:`abort`.
+   Its purpose is to processes the command line options, print an initial message, and then to call `abort`.

-   In the kernel it is originally initialised with :word:`abort`.
+   In the kernel it is originally initialised with `abort`.
-   After :file:`init.mind` is executed, it is a call to :word:`do-boot`.
+   After :file:`init.mind` is executed, it is a call to `do-boot`.

 Command Line Parameters